 I didn’t really like brussels sprouts until I was in my 30s.
-My mom made them for La Jolla Girl and, to our complete surprise, she loved them.
+My mom made them for my daughter and, to our complete surprise, she loved them.
 We had to up our brussels sprout intake.

-- I am not giving exact measurements because this recipe can and should be adapted to your taste.
-And, my mom took the magazine from my house so I can’t even tell you what the exact measurements are supposed to be.
-This recipe works because the grapes add sweetness to counter balance the bitterness of the brussel sprouts.
-Trust me, it’s delish.
+I am not giving exact measurements because this recipe can and should be adapted to your taste.
+And, my mom took the magazine from my house so I can't even tell you what the exact measurements are supposed to be.
+This recipe works because the grapes add sweetness to counterbalance the bitterness of the brussels sprouts.
+Trust me, it's delish.